SubseasonalClimateUSA: A Dataset for Subseasonal Forecasting and Benchmarking: Introduction

 Nevertheless, developing and benchmarking new subseasonal models remains challenging due to a lack of standardized, curated datasets targeting this forecast horizon.
 The data necessary for subseasonal predictions are often collected from multiple data sources, each with its own data processing pipeline, and then standardized into a common spatial and temporal resolution.
 Because there is uncertainty regarding the main drivers of subseasonal phenomena, domain experts are typically needed to determine which features are likely to carry signal, and different developers employ different aggregation techniques over time and space.
 Finally, the changing nature of weather makes the forecasting task hard to compare across different regions and years.
 This, in turn, has spurred several subseasonal forecasting challenges to benchmark existing solutions \citep{nowak2017sub, nowak2020enhancing, vitart2022outcomes}.

 In this paper, we introduce \dataset, a diverse collection of ground-truth measurements and dynamical forecasts for subseasonal prediction over the contiguous United States (\US).
-We include spatiotemporal measurements with known subseasonal impact (including, e.g., temperature, precipitation, sea surface temperature, and geopotential height); the states of known subseasonal drivers such as El Ni\~{n}o-Southern Oscillation (ENSO) and the Madden-Julian oscillation (MJO); and dynamical predictions for temperature and precipitation from eight operational models including the U.S. Climate Forecast System version 2 (CFSv2) and the leading subseasonal model from the European Centre for Medium-Range Weather Forecasts.
+We include spatiotemporal measurements with known subseasonal impact (including, e.g., temperature, precipitation, sea surface temperature, and geopotential height); the states of known subseasonal drivers such as El Ni\~{n}o-Southern Oscillation (ENSO) and the Madden-Julian oscillation (MJO); and dynamical predictions for temperature and precipitation from eight operational models including the U.S. Climate Forecast System version 2 (CFSv2) and the leading subseasonal model from the European Centre for Medium-Range Weather Forecasts (ECMWF).
 The dataset is regularly updated and accessible via the open-source \href{https://github.com/microsoft/subseasonal_data}{\datapackage} Python package for easy retrieval.

 We then use the \dataset data to benchmark a wide range of subseasonal models, highlighting their strengths and weaknesses.
-These models include traditional meteorological benchmarks (e.g., \per and \clim), operational dynamical models (e.g., \cfs and ECMWF), and state-of-the-art deep learning (e.g., N-BEATS and Informer) and machine learning (e.g., \cfspp and Prophet) forecasters.
-Their performance is measured for four standard subseasonal tasks: predicting average temperature 3-4 and 5-6 weeks ahead and predicting accumulated precipitation 3-4 and 5-6 weeks ahead.
-They are evaluated in terms of accuracy (measured by spatial root mean squared error) and skill (measured by uncentered anomaly correlation), over the years 2011-2020.
+These models include traditional meteorological benchmarks (e.g., \per and \clim), operational dynamical models (e.g., \cfs and ECMWF), and ten state-of-the-art deep learning (e.g., N-BEATS \citep{nbeats} and Informer \citep{haoyietal-informer-2021}) and machine learning (e.g., \cfspp \citep{mouatadid2022adaptive} and Prophet \citep{prophet}) forecasters.
+Two of these models (Salient 2.0, the best-performing deep learning method, and LocalBoosting) were new creations of this work, and nine required new subseasonal forecasting implementations now available via the \href{https://github.com/microsoft/subseasonal_toolkit}{\toolkitpackage} Python package.
+Model performance is measured for four standard subseasonal tasks: predicting average temperature 3-4 and 5-6 weeks ahead and predicting accumulated precipitation 3-4 and 5-6 weeks ahead.
+They are evaluated in terms of accuracy (measured by spatial root mean squared error) and skill (measured by uncentered anomaly correlation), over the years 2011--2020.
 Overall, we find that the simplest learned models typically outperform the meteorological baselines, the leading operational models, and the remaining learning methods.
-Finally, we show that ensembling different methods through online learning leads to further gains in terms of both accuracy and skill.
+Additionally, we show that ensembling different methods through online learning leads to further gains in terms of both accuracy and skill.